Sunscreen and sun safety

 There’s currently no cure for hay fever and you cannot prevent it.

 But you can do things to ease your symptoms when the pollen count is high find out more: Hay fever – NHS (www.nhs.uk)

 Some people may be eligible for both the COVID-19 booster vaccines.

 Find out more about the COVID-19 booster vaccine and who can get it

 Group A strep and scarlet fever

-There are currently high rates of Group A strep and scarlet fever in the UK.
+There has recently been high rates of Group A strep and scarlet fever in the UK.